echkode/PhantomBrigadeMod_BurstFirePrototype/README.md

 I tried to follow the pattern of `PartEventsGeneral` where that class implements an extension method on `EquipmentEntity` which iterates through the subsystems in the part and calls a `TryActivation` method on `DataBlockSubsystemFunctionsGeneral`.
 However, I cannot change the layout of `DataContainerSubsystem` so I was not able to faithfully duplicate this pattern.

 The reason I bring this up is because of the `context` parameter in both of the new event interface fuctions.
 The new event interface functions have different signatures which implies they should belong to different event categories.
-However, these are fairly narrow and specific events so they're likely going to be the only events in their category and so won't need a context to distinguish invokings.
+However, these are fairly narrow and specific events so they're likely going to be the only events in their category and won't need a context to distinguish invokings.
 That implies these events shouldn't follow the same event pattern as the other part events and the invoking logic should be made simpler.

 ## YAML tag mappings